chrispfchung/mediaproject/README.md

-# Pitching Microsoft What Content to Create in their New Studio
+# Pitching Microsoft What Content to Create in their Studio

 ## Data